Key Quote

 Technique 1 — ANTITHESIS / PARALLEL STRUCTURE

-The antithesis (placing contrasting ideas side by side) of 'evil... lives' versus 'good... interred' creates a stark moral equation: evil endures, goodness perishes.
+The antithesisantithesis — The placing of contrasting ideas side by side for rhetorical effect of 'evil... lives' versus 'good... interred' creates a stark moral equation: evil endures, goodness perishes.
 The parallel structure — 'The [X] that men do [Y]' — gives the line the weight of universal law.
-Shakespeare crafts a statement so balanced and memorable it functions as a maxim (a concise rule of conduct), appearing to state objective truth while actually serving Antony's rhetorical strategy.
+Shakespeare crafts a statement so balanced and memorable it functions as a maximmaxim — A concise statement expressing a general truth or rule of conduct, appearing to state objective truth while actually serving Antony's rhetorical strategy.

 The verb 'interred' (buried) links goodness to death — literally placing virtue in the grave.
-The personification of evil as something that 'lives' gives it agency and permanence, while good is passive, acted upon, buried by others.
+The personificationpersonification — Attributing human qualities to non-human things or abstract concepts of evil as something that 'lives' gives it agency and permanence, while good is passive, acted upon, buried by others.
 Shakespeare's grammar enacts the very injustice it describes: even in language, evil gets the active verb.

 Key Words